aofarrel/myco/doc/qc_and_filtering.md

 If more than `early_qc_cutoff_q30` (as float where 0.5=50%) of your decontaminated FASTQs's calls are below Q30 and if `early_qc_apply_cutoffs` is true, the sample will be removed with status `EARLYQC_TOO_MANY_BELOW_Q30`.
 This is independent of fastp's site-specific filtering (eg, `early_qc_trimming`, and `early_qc_trim_qual_below`).

 ### variant calling
-As with decontamination, entire samples do not get filtered out here unless the variant caller errors or times out.
+As with decontamination, entire samples do not get filtered out here unless the variant caller has an error or times out.

 ### covstats
 TODO